Your Trusted Beekeeping Supplier in Corvallis, Oregon

-We provide high-quality beekeeping equipment in addition to expert hive services, instruction, and support.
-Your success at beekeeping is our number one priority!
+We offer high-quality beekeeping equipment, live bees, expert hive services, hands-on instructions, and ongoing support.
+Your success in beekeeping is our top priority!

 From the Beekeeping Blog